CompSciDude1/scg_test/README.md

 # Build Instructions

 First and foremost, you will need to clone the scg_test repository.
+Use your favorite version control tool to clone it.
 After that, the build instructions vary with the language.
 Please follow the build instructions described below for your language of choice.